 RACS is the Rapid ASKAP Continuum Survey (RACS).
-It is the first large-area survey completed with the full 36-dish Australian SKA Pathfinder (ASKAP) telescope.
+It is the first large-area survey completed with the full 36-dish ASKAP radio telescope which is part of the Australia Telescope National Facility (ATNF).
 ASKAP uses novel technology that allows it to achieve high survey speeds, making it one of the best instruments in the world for mapping the sky at radio wavelengths.

 A revolution in survey science